MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-network-debugging-of-a-virtual-machine-host.md

 *My VMs don't have network connectivity*

-- Open Virtual Switch Manager from Hyper-V Manager, select your existing Virtual Switch, and change the external network NIC to the Microsoft Kernel Debug Network Adapter by selecting it from the drop down box and then clicking OK in the Virtual Switch Manager dialog box.
+- Open Virtual Switch Manager from Hyper-V Manager, select your existing Virtual Switch, and change the external network NIC to the Microsoft Kernel Debug Network Adapter by selecting it from the drop down box and then selecting OK in the Virtual Switch Manager dialog box.
 After updating your Virtual Switch NIC, make sure to then shutdown and restart your VMs.